-Navy Sexual Harassment Prevention and Response and Equal Opportunity
+Navy Harassment Prevention and Military Equal Opportunity

-It is Department of the Navy (DoN) policy to prohibit harassment and unlawful discrimination against persons or groups based on race, color, religion, sex (including gender identity), national origin, or sexual orientation.
+It is Department of the Navy (DON) policy to prohibit harassment and unlawful discrimination against persons or groups based on race, color, religion, sex (including gender identity), national origin, or sexual orientation.
 This applies to, but is not limited to, recruitment, recruitment advertising, training, advancement and promotion, job assignments, collateral duties, transfers, and all other aspects of employment.
 The Navy is committed to maintaining a work environment that is free of harassment and unlawful discrimination.